Self-Determination means deciding how we want to represent ourselves.

 Groups can apply directly to the Assembly and will need to meet certain criteria.
 The whole Assembly Chamber will decide whether to grant a group a reserved seat.
 Once a group is granted a reserved seat, they can choose a representative to sit on the Assembly and work with other elected Members on developing the foundations for future Treaty-making.

 Our application process is now open.
-Find out more below about how to apply for a reserved seat on the First Peoples’ Assembly of Victoria.
+Use this guide to to learn how to apply for a reserved seat on the First Peoples’ Assembly of Victoria.

 As Traditional Owners, we have the right to choose how to represent ourselves.
 This means more room at the table for our mob, doing business our way.